arvigeus/AZ-204/Questions/Managed Identities.md

 ---

 Question: You have developed a web API hosted on Azure App Services.
-You are required to secure this web API using OAuth 2.0 and integrate it with your organization's Azure AD tenant.
+You are required to secure this web API using OAuth 2.0 and integrate it with your organization's Entra ID tenant.
 Which two actions should you take?

-- [x] Register an application in Azure AD.
+- [x] Register an application in Entra ID.
 - [x] Configure an Azure API Management instance.
 - [ ] Create an application proxy.
 - [ ] Establish an Azure VPN Gateway.